 From the previous position, start a slow exhale and during the exhale bend forward with the aim of touching the floor.
 However, do not let the spine fold.
 Keep a straight back and straight legs.

 Bend your knees slightly now so that the palms can rest on the floor.
 Take a deep breath.
 From this position bring your right knee up and place the foot between your hands while extending the left leg straight back.
 Make sure the right knee is directly above the right heel.
-Tuck your left toes in, and raise your head to look forward and exhale.
+Tuck your left toes in, and raise your head to do a backbend, and exhale.
 This pose is also known as the Equestrian pose.

 Inhale while bringing the right leg back to match with he left.
 Ensure spine and legs are straight.
 Keep your shoulders directly above your arms.
 Keep your arms straight.